swiftlang/swift-evolution/proposals/0376-function-back-deployment.md

 }
 ```

 The API is now available on toasterOS 1.0 and later so clients may now reference `makeBatchOfToast(_:)` unconditionally.
-The compiler detects applications of `makeBatchOfToast(_:)` and generates code to automatically handle the potentially runtime unavailability of the API.
+The compiler detects applications of `makeBatchOfToast(_:)` and generates code to automatically handle the potential runtime unavailability of the API.

 ## Detailed design